quale-hollow/PPO-Qualia-Optimization/README.md

 # PPO-Qualia-Optimization
-This repository contains the code and results for the paper **"Qualia Optimization in Reinforcement Learning: Balancing Agent Experience and Performance"**.
+This repository contains the code and results for experiments with PPO presented in the paper **"Qualia Optimization in Reinforcement Learning: Balancing Agent Experience and Performance"**.
 It provides implementations of the Proximal Policy Optimization (PPO) algorithm for qualia optimization in three reinforcement learning (RL) tasks: **CartPole**, **HalfCheetah**, and **Pong**.

 This README includes detailed instructions for:
 - Setting up the necessary environments.